-The following video explores the impact of Foot and Mouth Disease in Eastern Africa, from the perspective of both the smallholder farmers whose livestock and livelihoods are affected, as well as those who seek to control the disease on the ground and through policy development.
+The following video explores the impact of Foot and Mouth Disease in Eastern Africa, from the perspective of both the small-scale livestock producers whose livestock and livelihoods are affected, as well as those who seek to control the disease on the ground and through policy development.

-In order to meet the needs in Eastern Africa, AgResults is looking for animal health companies with experience in the development and commercialisation of FMD vaccines to develop and register vaccines that are safe, efficacious and viable for use against the currently circulating strains of the four serotypes of FMD in the region’s cattle.
-Vaccines registered in at least two of the AgResults target countries that meet all the requirements set out in the Target Product Profile will be eligible to participate in this cost-share initiative.
+To meet the needs in Eastern Africa, AgResults is looking for animal health companies with experience in the development and commercialisation of FMD vaccines to develop and register vaccines that are safe, efficacious, and viable for use against the currently circulating strains of the four serotypes of FMD in the region’s cattle.
+Vaccines registered in at least one of the AgResults target countries that meet all the requirements set out in the Target Product Profile will be eligible to participate in this cost-share initiative.
 This will provide an incentive to both public and private sector buyers in the region to purchase vaccines as part of a disease control strategy.

 Full details of the Target Product Profile requirements can be found in the Competition Rules section (Annex 1) of the Request For Applications.

 To support the adoption of high-quality, regionally-relevant vaccines, AgResults has established a cost-share mechanism which will reduce the cost-per-dose for both public and private sector buyers.
 Each year, AgResults commits to funding a portion of the purchase price of the vaccine for a specified volume of vaccine doses.
 AgResults provides funding directly to vaccine manufacturers, on behalf of the buyers.
 The Cost-Share Phase is expected to begin three to four years after the start date of the Development Phase (February 7, 2020) and will end on July 31, 2028.
 The total value of cost-share support available through the Competition is $15.8M.